Spine decomposition and $L\log L$ criterion for superprocesses with non-local branching mechanisms: Spine decomposition

 \subsection{Spine decomposition}

 In this section we work under Assumptions 0-2.
-Recall that the process $W^{h}_{t}(X)$ defined in Theorem \ref{them1} is a non-negative $\p_{\mu}$-martingale for every $\mu\in\me$.
+Recall from Theorem \ref{them1} that the process $W^{h}_{t}(X)$ is a non-negative $\p_{\mu}$-martingale for every $\mu\in\me$.
 We can define a new probability measure $\q_{\mu}$ for every $\mu\in\me^0$ by the following formula:

 It then follows from Proposition \ref{prop0} that for any $f\in\mathcal{B}^{+}_{b}(E)$ and $t\ge 0$,